 -

-g: Changes combinations and keys [organization-defined frequency] and/or when keys are lost, combinations are compromised, or individuals are transferred or terminated.
+g: Change combinations and keys [one of ] and/or when keys are lost, combinations are compromised, or when individuals possessing the keys or combinations are transferred or terminated.

 Supplemental

-This control applies to organizational employees and visitors.
-Individuals (e.g., employees, contractors, and others) with permanent physical access authorization credentials are not considered visitors.
-Organizations determine the types of facility guards needed including, for example, professional physical security staff or other personnel such as administrative staff or information system users.
-Physical access devices include, for example, keys, locks, combinations, and card readers.
-Safeguards for publicly accessible areas within organizational facilities include, for example, cameras, monitoring by guards, and isolating selected information systems and/or system components in secured areas.
-Physical access control systems comply with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.
-The Federal Identity, Credential, and Access Management Program provides implementation guidance for identity, credential, and access management capabilities for physical access control systems.
+Physical access control applies to employees and visitors.
+Individuals with permanent physical access authorizations are not considered visitors.
+Physical access controls for publicly accessible areas may include physical access control logs/records, guards, or physical access devices and barriers to prevent movement from publicly accessible areas to non-public areas.
+Organizations determine the types of guards needed, including professional security staff, system users, or administrative staff.
+Physical access devices include keys, locks, combinations, biometric readers, and card readers.
+Physical access control systems comply with applicable laws, executive orders, directives, policies, regulations, standards, and guidelines.
 Organizations have flexibility in the types of audit logs employed.
-Audit logs can be procedural (e.g., a written log of individuals accessing the facility and when such access occurred), automated (e.g., capturing ID provided by a PIV card), or some combination thereof.
-Physical access points can include facility access points, interior access points to information systems and/or components requiring supplemental access controls, or both.
-Components of organizational information systems (e.g., workstations, terminals) may be located in areas designated as publicly accessible with organizations safeguarding access to such devices.
+Audit logs can be procedural, automated, or some combination thereof.
+Physical access points can include facility access points, interior access points to systems that require supplemental access controls, or both.
+Components of systems may be in areas designated as publicly accessible with organizations controlling access to the components.